tliron/em-dash/README.md

 To uninstall, run `make unlink` in the `em-dash` directory and restart GNOME Shell.

+Found a bug?
+Please [report the issue](https://github.com/tliron/em-dash/issues) immediately!

 Developers
 ----------

-Em—Dash has a deliberately extensible and reusable architecture.
-If you have your own idea for a new kind of dash implementation, you can extend the `Dash` class, or even use the `EntryManager` directly.
-Would you also kindly contribute it to Em—Dash?

-And if you want to use some of the UI features, you might enjoy `Dockable`, a generic class that can be used to dock any St actor to a monitor edge.
-Also, our Icon class can be used independently in your own dash-like extension.
+Em—Dash has a deliberately extensible model-view architecture, and the [utils](https://github.com/tliron/em-dash/tree/master/utils) package as a lot of general-purpose code that can be reused in other GNOME Shell extensions.

 We owe a debt to the developers of [Dash-to-Dock](https://github.com/micheleg/dash-to-dock) and [Dash-to-Panel](https://github.com/jderose9/dash-to-panel).
 There was much to learn from their code.